 — Kurt Weill, in a 1937 letter to his wife Lotte Lenya (as quoted in Fritz Lang: The Nature of the Beast by Patrick McGilligan)

-The man born Friedrich Christian Anton Lang in Vienna in 1890, claimed to have studied art and architecture in Vienna, Munich, and Paris.
+The man born Friedrich Christian Anton Lang in Vienna on December 5, 1890 claimed to have studied art and architecture in Vienna, Munich, and Paris.
 But according to biographer Patrick McGilligan (Fritz Lang: The Nature of the Beast), this was just one of several Fritz Lang legends that the director carefully cultivated over the years.
 In reality, Lang dropped out of Vienna’s Technische Hochschule (technical college) after only two years.

 Less than a year after the war, Lang was working in Berlin as a film director.
 For most of his Berlin films, including Metropolis, he collaborated with his wife, Thea von Harbou (1888-1954), who wrote the script or story for most of his films.
 (They had married in 1922.
 Lang’s first wife, Lisa Rosenthal, committed suicide under mysterious circumstances in 1920.)